Documentation

 #In financial systems, it's important to achieve exactly-once processing.
 For example, when debiting a customer's bank account, only one ACH Debit should be made.
 FRAGMENT's API is idempotent, so your system needs to only handle at-least-once processing when calling the FRAGMENT API.

-To achieve idempotency, mutations in the FRAGMENT API require an idempotency key
+To achieve idempotency, mutations in the FRAGMENT API require a unique and stable idempotency key (IK

 s in FRAGMENT: